frankhommers/simple-php-s3-server/README.md

 - ✅ Multipart upload support
 - ✅ No database required - pure filesystem storage
 - ✅ Simple AWS V4 signature authentication
-- ✅ Lightweight single-file deployment
+- ✅ Lightweight deployment (just 2 files)

 ## TLDR

-Simply create a new website on your virtual host, place the `index.php` file from the GitHub repository into the website's root directory, modify the password configuration at the beginning of `index.php`, then config the rewite rule set all route to index.php, and you're ready to use it.
+Simply create a new website on your virtual host, place the `index.php` and `config.php` files from the GitHub repository into the website's root directory, modify the configuration in `config.php`, then configure the rewrite rule to set all routes to index.php, and you're ready to use it.

 - **Endpoint**: Your website domain
 - **Access Key**: The password you configured